Medical Billing and Coding

 The job of a Medical Billing and Coding Specialist is to read your chart, match up what was wrong with you with its corresponding numerical code from the most current ICD-10 book, and then assigns the proper diagnosis code with its numerical code from the CPT 4 book.
 Those two codes and any modifier codes that may need to be used to better describe your problem and its treatment are then placed onto a patient encounter form or superbill.

-This patient encounter form or superbill is then given to a Medical Biller or Medical Billing Specialist, as they are known as in the industry, The Medical Biller or Medical Billing Specialist then inputs the information provided by the Medical Coder into whatever software package is used by the practice exactly as it is written.
-That information is recorded onto either a CMS 1500, UB-04, or ADA form.
-The information is then either electronically submitted directly to the patient’s insurance carrier, sent directly to an electronic clearinghouse and when neither of those options is available the form is printed out and mailed to the appropriate insurance carrier.
+This patient encounter form or superbill is then given to a Medical Biller or Medical Billing Specialist, as they are known in the industry, The Medical Biller or Medical Billing Specialist then inputs the information provided by the Medical Coder into whatever software package is used by the practice exactly as it is written.
+That information is recorded onto either a CMS 1500, UB-04 or ADA form.
+The information is then either electronically submitted directly to the patient’s insurance carrier, sent directly to an electronic clearinghouse, and when neither of those options is available the form is printed out and mailed to the appropriate insurance carrier.
 If there is no software program available the claim will be handwritten onto a CMS 1500, UB 04, or ADA form and mailed to the appropriate insurance company for processing.

 However, a medical billing specialist’s responsibility does not end there.
 Once the information is submitted the medical billing specialist then has to follow-up on each and every claim to make sure that it is paid.
 Sometimes that can be a burden because they have to spend a lot of time on the phone with insurance carriers trying to get information about specific claims that come back rejected or denied.
 They have to deal with patients throughout the day that have concerns about their bills.
 They have to deal with the accounts receivable process where the insurance company sends back the physician’s payment and explanation of benefits (EOB’s) for posting into their software.
 They have to deal with verifying the status of the patient’s insurance coverage.
-The biller has to create patient invoices for any money you may owe the practice for co-pays, co-insurances, and any non-covered services.
+The biller has to create patient invoices for any money you may owe the practice for co-pays, co-insurance, and any non-covered services.
 A medical billing specialist has to deal with denied claims and adjustments to a claim by filing appeals to the correct insurance carrier by getting the necessary paperwork needed to get the claim paid and resubmit them to the proper carrier.
 They have to run reports for their employers and be able to explain any of the discrepancies that are found and have a plan in place to correct the problems in a timely manner.

 The Nation’s Leader in Healthcare Documentation Services, Training, and Certification